chrisjmccormick/chrisjmccormick.github.io/_posts/2016-11-08-dbscan-clustering.markdown

         # Otherwise, if there are at least MinPts nearby, use this point as the
         # seed for a new cluster.
         else:
+           # Get the next cluster label.
            C += 1

+           # Assing the label to our seed point.
+           labels[P] = C

+           # Grow the cluster from the seed point.
-           expandCluster(D, labels, NeighborPts, C, eps, MinPts)
+           growCluster(D, labels, P, C, eps, MinPts)

     # All data has been clustered!
     return labels

+def growCluster(D, labels, P, C, eps, MinPts):
+    """
-# This function is called to grow a new cluster C from a seed point P. It
+    Grow a new cluster with label `C` from the seed point `P`.

-# begins with the neighbors of P `NeighborPts`.
-It runs until it finds ALL of
-# the points that belong to cluster C.
+    This function searches through the dataset to find all points that belong to this new cluster.
+When this function returns, cluster `C` is complete.
-def expandCluster(D, labels, NeighborPts, C, eps, MinPts):

-    # Look at each neighbor of P (neighbors are referred to as Pn).
+    Parameters:
+      `D`      - The dataset (a list of vectors) `labels` - List storing the cluster labels for all dataset points `P`      - Index of the seed point for this new cluster `C`      - The label for this new cluster.
+      `eps`    - Threshold distance
+      `MinPts` - Minimum required number of neighbors
+    """

-    # NeighborPts will be used as a FIFO queue of points to search--that is, it
+    # SearchQueue is a FIFO queue of points to evaluate.
+It will only ever
-    # will grow as we discover new branch points for the cluster.
-The FIFO
+    # contain points which belong to cluster C (and have already been labeled
+    # as such).
+    #
+    # The points are represented by their index values (not the actual vector).
+    #
-    # behavior is accomplished by using a while-loop rather than a for-loop.
+    # The FIFO queue behavior is accomplished by appending new points to the
+    # end of the list, and using a while-loop rather than a for-loop.
+    SearchQueue = [P]

-    # In NeighborPts, the points are represented by their index in the original
+    # For each point in the queue:
-    # dataset.
+    #   1. Determine whether it is a branch or a leaf
+    #   2. For branch points, add their unclaimed neighbors to the search queue
     i = 0
-    while i < len(NeighborPts):
+    while i < len(SearchQueue):

         # Get the next point from the queue.
-        Pn = NeighborPts[i]
+        P = SearchQueue[i]

+        # Find all the neighbors of P
+        NeighborPts = regionQuery(D, P, eps)

+        # If the number of neighbors is below the minimum, then this is a leaf
+        # point and we move to the next point in the queue.
+        if len(NeighborPts) < MinPts:
+            i += 1
+            continue

+        # Otherwise, we have the minimum number of neighbors, and this is a
+        # branch point.

+        # For each of the neighbors...
+        for Pn in NeighborPts:

             # If Pn was labelled NOISE during the seed search, then we
-        # know it's not a branch point (it doesn't have enough neighbors), so
+            # know it's not a branch point (it doesn't have enough
-        # make it a leaf point of cluster C and move on.
+            # neighbors), so make it a leaf point of cluster C and move on.
             if labels[Pn] == -1:
                labels[Pn] = C

-        # Otherwise, if Pn isn't already claimed, claim it as part of C.
+            # Otherwise, if Pn isn't already claimed, claim it as part of
+            # C and add it to the search queue.
             elif labels[Pn] == 0:
-            # Add Pn to cluster C (Assign cluster label C).
+                # Add Pn to cluster C.
                 labels[Pn] = C

-            # Find all the neighbors of Pn
-            PnNeighborPts = regionQuery(D, Pn, eps)

-            # If Pn has at least MinPts neighbors, it's a branch point!
-            # Add all of its neighbors to the FIFO queue to be searched.
+                # Add Pn to the SearchQueue.
-            if len(PnNeighborPts) >= MinPts:
-                NeighborPts = NeighborPts + PnNeighborPts
-            # If Pn *doesn't* have enough neighbors, then it's a leaf point.
-            # Don't queue up it's neighbors as expansion points.
-            #else:
-                # Do nothing
-                #NeighborPts = NeighborPts
+                SearchQueue.append(Pn)

         # Advance to the next point in the FIFO queue.
         i += 1

     # We've finished growing cluster C!

-# This function calculates the distance between a point P and every other point
-# in the dataset, and then returns only those points which are within a
-# threshold distance `eps`.
 def regionQuery(D, P, eps):
+    """
+    Find all points in dataset `D` within distance `eps` of point `P`.

+    This function calculates the distance between a point P and every other point in the dataset, and then returns only those points which are within a threshold distance `eps`.
+    """
     neighbors = []

     # For each point in the dataset...